The-AVR/AVR-2022/content/en/peripheral-control-computer/physical-assembly/_index.md

 Now place a female dupont-connector wire on the pins and bend them down to the right.
 They should fit perfectly between the header rows like such:

+{{% alert title="Note" color="note" %}}
+Be sure to use your 12 inch female-to-female jumper wires as these will eventually need to run from the top mounted PCC to the bottom mounted laser.
+{{% /alert %}}

 ![Bent Pins](bent-pins.jpg)

 Thats it!
 Move on to the next step!

 ## Putting It All Together

-Now we can just pop the Featherwings into the tripler as shown below:
+Now we can just pop the Featherwings into the Tripler as shown below:

 ![Completed PCC](completed-pcc.jpg)